-We stock a range of Merredin merchandise including postcards, pens, hat pins, spoons, key rings, thimbles, cloth badges, magnets, stickers, stubby holders, coasters and hats.
+We stock a range of Merredin merchandise including postcards, pens, hat pins, spoons, key rings, thimbles, magnets, stickers, stubby holders, coasters and hats.
 Merredin Souvenir Coins featuring Cummins Theatre.

 Local Art & Craft Merchandise

 A wide range of necklaces, earrings and bracelets are available, made by Merredin Residents Sally Thompson & Sheree Lowe.
 Gold leaf jewellery by Vanessa Australia.

 The Merredin Fine Arts Society has had their work produced onto mounted prints.
 We have a selection of their beautiful pieces here for sale varying from $18 – $35.